Deborah Thompson, Ph.D.

 Marketing Communications Certification; University of Houston

-My research focuses on three, separate but related, areas: the design, development, and evaluation of interactive multimedia programs (e.g., web-based programs; videogames); health message design; and theory and measurement of models of youth diet and physical activity behavior.
+My research focuses on three separate but related, areas: the design, development, and evaluation of digital media (e.g., web-based programs; video games); health message design; and theory and measurement of youth diet and physical activity behavior.
 All three research areas emphasize youth obesity prevention through the promotion of positive behaviors, such as consuming more fruit, vegetables, and water and being more physically active and less physically inactive.

-Other interests include creating interventions tailored to psychosocial characteristics; message framing; and qualitative research exploring youth diet and physical behaviors and practices.
-Emerging interests include establishing a psycho-physiological laboratory to more objectively assess player response to videogames promoting healthy behaviors; promoting the use of behavioral theory and techniques to designers of videogames and other electronic media; and identifying methods for enhancing log on rate to web-based behavior change interventions.
+Other interests include creating interventions tailored to psychosocial characteristics; message framing; the use of cell phones and text messages to promote physical activity; and qualitative research exploring youth diet and physical behaviors and practices.
+Emerging interests include examining the neural effects associated with food choice behavior; promoting the use of behavioral theory and techniques to designers of video games and other digital media; and identifying methods for enhancing log on rate to web-based behavior change interventions.

 Thompson D, Baranowski J, Cullen K, and Baranowski T. Development of a Theory-Based Internet Program Promoting Maintenance of Diet and Physical Activity Change to 8 year old African American Girls.
 Computers & Education.
 2007.
 48(3):446-459.

-Jago R, Baranowski T, Baranowski J, Thompson D, Cullen K, Watson K, and Liu Y. Fit for Life Boy Scout badge: Outcome Evaluation of a Troop and Internet Intervention.
+Thompson D, Baranowski T, Baranowski J, Cullen K, Jago R, Watson K, and Liu Y. 5 A Day Boy Scout Badge: Outcome Results of a Troop and Internet Intervention.
 Preventive Medicine.
-2006.
-42: 181-187.
+2009.
+40:518-526.

-Thompson, D, Baranowski, T, Zakeri, I, Jago, R, and Cullen, C. “School-based Environmental vs Individual Approaches to Youth Obesity Prevention”.
+Thompson D, Baranowski T, Zakeri I, Jago R, and Cullen K. “School-based Environmental vs Individual Approaches to Youth Obesity Prevention”.
 In Childhood Obesity and Health Research (R. Flamenbaum, ed).
 New York: Nova Science Publishers.
 2006.